eslint/eslint/docs/src/rules/sort-imports.md

 ### `ignoreDeclarationSort`

+When `true`, the rule ignores the sorting of import declaration statements.
 Default is `false`.

-Ignores the sorting of import declaration statements.

 Examples of **incorrect** code for this rule with the default `{ "ignoreDeclarationSort": false }` option: